SidTheSloth12/second-brain/README.md

 ## Architecture

 Standard client-server setup.
 The frontend handles all UI and interaction, talking to a REST API backend that manages business logic and data.
-PostgreSQL stores everything — notes, tasks, events, journal entries — with a dedicated `note_links` table tracking connections between notes for the graph view.
+PostgreSQL stores all the notes, tasks, events, journal entries with a dedicated `note_links` table tracking connections between notes for the graph view.

 Authentication runs through JWT tokens.
-The graph view queries note relationships from the database and renders them as an interactive force-directed graph on the frontend.
+The graph view queries note relationships from the database and renders them as an interactive force directed graph on the frontend.
 The whole thing actually talks to itself like it's supposed to.

 ---